 Kathy Menefee, a Consultant with TeleTracking’s Advisory Services, joins us for the first of a two-part series on the challenges that health systems are facing, along with specific ideas for optimizing patient flow improvements―which can have a positive impact on patients and staff.

 On today’s episode of the Patient Flow Podcast, we welcome Kathy Menefee, a consultant with TeleTracking's Advisory Services Team.
 In Part 1 of this two-part interview, Kathy shares three key things hospitals can do to improve patient flow.
+Learn how best you can start optimizing patient flow in this two-part series!

 • Challenges facing hospitals implementing patient flow strategy (:50)